 However with these automatic systems you can only work as hard as the unit lets you which can be a negative for more advanced riders.
 However the use of aluminum and stainless steel make this unit sound extremely sturdy and capable of dealing with a lot of use.
 The fact it cannot be folded is also a negative and it weighs 27 pound so moving may not be that easy.
 It appears to suit the average rider who will use it more than once a week to compensate for the high price tag.
 It does come with a lifetime warranty which in my personal opinion is priceless.

-The average customer rating on Amazon is 4.7 stars of 5 from 157 reviews so the experiences are mostly very positive.
+The customer feedback for this product mostly very positive.
 The main themes are the low noise level and the ability to be able to ride and listen or watch TV without being disturbed by the trainer.
 Also the strength and sturdiness of the unit has received positive comments.
 Many also mention the fluidity of the spinning from the magnetic drive giving a realistic feel.

 The only real negatives which have been reported appear to be opinionated rather than factual, such as the computer being too small and the higher resistance not fully mimicking an outdoor ride.
 Also the mounting of the bike takes time and can be frustrating.